AliseJan/EmployeeSalaryService/README.md

 Key features include:

-Ability to add and remove employees, as well as re-add previous employees.
+- Ability to add and remove employees, as well as re-add previous employees.
-Daily work hour logs for each employee.
+- Daily work hour logs for each employee.
-Monthly salary calculation based on logged hours.
+- Monthly salary calculation based on logged hours.
-Comprehensive error handling with distinct exceptions for different scenarios.
+- Comprehensive error handling with distinct exceptions for different scenarios.
-Emphasis on OOP design patterns to ensure scalability and maintainability.
+- Emphasis on OOP design patterns to ensure scalability and maintainability.
-Ensured code immutability by restricting modifications to provided code.
+- Ensured code immutability by restricting modifications to provided code.
-Excludes UI and database integration for simplicity.
+- Well-structured unit tests, ensuring the reliability and correctness of each functionality.